imjoshellis/imjoshellis/README.md

 ## 👋🏼️ Let's Connect!

-Whether you're looking to hire an eager self-starter or just looking to build your network, I'd love to hear your story.
-DMs are open on [LinkedIn](https://linkedin.com/in/imjoshellis)/[Twitter](https://twitter.com/imjoshells) (@imjoshellis).
+Whether you're looking to hire an eager self-starter or build your network, I'd love to hear your story. 📥️ DMs are open on [LinkedIn](https://linkedin.com/in/imjoshellis)/[Twitter](https://twitter.com/imjoshells) (@imjoshellis).
 Or send me an email if you prefer: josh@imjoshellis.com